ArenKDesai/Aren-s-Notes/HBase & Cassandra Query Language.md

 Problem 8: assuming 2x replication, what are the positions of the vnodes for a row with token -1?
 ans: n2+n3, and 0+2
-Problem: positions of vnodes responsible
+Problem: positions of vnodes responsible for a row with token 1? an